 Our Mission

-To amplify the voices of all women and girls in the Greater Rochester Area and to break down barriers to success through equitable philanthropy and transformative community partnerships.
+We exist to amplify the voices of all women and girls in the Greater Rochester Area and to break down barriers to success through equitable philanthropy and transformative community partnerships.

 Our Vision